pathwaycom/llm-app/templates/document_indexing/README.md

 You can configure the data sources by changing `$sources` in `app.yaml`.
 You can add as many data sources as you want.
 You can have several sources of the same kind, for instance, several local sources from different folders.
 The sections below describe how to configure local, Google Drive and Sharepoint source, and you can check the examples of YAML configuration in our [user guide](https://pathway.com/developers/templates/yaml-snippets/data-sources-examples/).
-While these are not described in this Section, you can also use any input [connector](https://pathway.com/developers/user-guide/connecting-to-data/connectors) from Pathway package.
+While these are not described in this Section, you can also use any input [connector](https://pathway.com/developers/user-guide/connecting-to-data/connectors) from Pathway Live Data Framework package.

 By default, the app uses a local data source to read documents from the `files-from-indexing` folder.